c4ldas/aws-study-guide/day01/day01_practice.md

 ```bash
 aws s3 mb s3://my-unique-bucket-name-20250513 --region us-east-1
 ```
 - [ ] 2.
-Replace `my-unique-bucket-name-20250513` with a unique name (AWS S3 bucket names must be globally unique, so using timestamp in the name is a good call).
+Replace `my-unique-bucket-name-20250513` with a unique name (AWS S3 bucket names must be globally unique.
+Using a timestamp in your bucket name is a good way to ensure this).
 - [ ] 3.
 Verify that the bucket was created by listing your S3 buckets:
 ```bash
 aws s3 ls